hayley76/TailscaleTakeHome/README.md

         sudo apt update && sudo apt install terraform
         ```
 - Git
-     -You can install it onto your VM by running the following commands:
+     - You can install it onto your VM by running the following commands:
            ```bash
             sudo apt update
             sudo apt install git